tgirke/GEN242/content/en/tutorials/linux/linux.md

 * `\rf`: opens vim-connected R session.
 If you do this the first time in your user account, you might be asked to create an `R` directory under `~/`.
 If so approve this action by pressing `y`.
 * `spacebar`: sends code from vim to R; here remapped in `init.vim` from default `\l`
 * `\ce`: send code chunk and show commands in console.
 * `\ch`: send all code chunk above to here.
-For many more options, see main section 4 in main manual [here](https://raw.githubusercontent.com/jalvesaq/Nvim-R/master/doc/Nvim-R.txt).
+For many more options, see section 4 in main manual [here](https://raw.githubusercontent.com/jalvesaq/Nvim-R/master/doc/Nvim-R.txt).
 * `:split` or `:vsplit`: splits viewport (similar to pane split in tmux)
 * `gz`: maximizes size of viewport in normal mode (similar to Tmux's `Ctrl-a z` zoom utility)
 * `Ctrl-w w`: jumps cursor to R viewport and back; toggle between insert (`i`) and command (`Esc`) mode is required for navigation and controlling the environment.